 Systems that qualify for a basic connection service are typically exporting inverters rated up to 5 kVA.

-More detailed information about basic connection services is explained in the Connection Standard for Micro-Embedded Generating Units up to 30kVA (PDF 740.7 kb)
+More detailed information about basic connection services is explained in the STNW1170 Standard for Micro Embedded Generating Connections (PDF 1.2 mb)

 What does expedited mean?